 - Spark (Free) plan

 - Blaze (Pay as you use) pricing plans.

 Realtime Database charges only for bandwidth and storage, but its rate is very high.

-Cloud Firestore prices are based on your database’s operations (CRUD) and, at a lower rate, bandwidth and storage.
+Cloud Firestore prices are based on your Ddatabase’s operations (CRUD) and bandwidth and storage at a lower rate.

 Firebase Realtime Database vs. Cloud Firestore: Realtime and offline support

 We have seen that both have mobile-first, real-time SDKs and support local data storage for offline-ready apps.
-But real-time database provides offline support for iOS and Android platforms and does not provide for web-client whereas, Cloud Store provides offline support for iOS, Android, and web-client.
+But real-time Database provides offline support for iOS and Android platforms and does not provide for web-client whereas; Cloud Store offers offline support for iOS, Android, and web-client.